Ontario Creates Multi-Year Accessibility Plan 2018-2022

 We welcome your feedback on our progress.

-The Ontario Media Development Corporation (OMDC) is committed to the principles outlined in the Accessibility for Ontarians with Disabilities Act, 2005 and to meeting the needs of people with disabilities, in a timely manner, through the implementation of the requirements of the Act.
-Section 4 of the Integrated Accessibility Standards Regulation required broader public sector organizations like OMDC to establish, implement, maintain and document a multi-year accessibility plan by January 1, 2013.
-OMDC’s first such plan was in effect from January 2013 through December 31, 2017.
+Ontario Creates is committed to the principles outlined in the Accessibility for Ontarians with Disabilities Act, 2005 and to meeting the needs of people with disabilities, in a timely manner, through the implementation of the requirements of the Act.
+Section 4 of the Integrated Accessibility Standards Regulation required broader public sector organizations like Ontario Creates to establish, implement, maintain and document a multi-year accessibility plan by January 1, 2013.
+Ontario Creates first such plan was in effect from January 2013 through December 31, 2017.

-As part of OMDC’s 2017 Client Satisfaction Survey, we solicited feedback about how we are doing with respect to accessibility of our programs and services.
+As part of Ontario Creates 2017 Client Satisfaction Survey, we solicited feedback about how we are doing with respect to accessibility of our programs and services.
 We used this input to inform our new Multi-Year Accessibility Plan.
-OMDC will also benefit from the strategies being undertaken as part of the Ontario Public Service’s Multi-Year Accessibility Plan 2017-2021 as well as its Inclusion & Diversity Blueprint and we have referenced aspects of those plans in ours where relevant.
+Ontario Creates will also benefit from the strategies being undertaken as part of the Ontario Public Service’s Multi-Year Accessibility Plan 2017-2021 as well as its Inclusion & Diversity Blueprint and we have referenced aspects of those plans in ours where relevant.

 Past Achievements to Remove and Prevent Barriers